 A course designed to introduce the student to active devices which include PN junction diodes, bipolar transistor, bipolar transistor circuits, and unipolar devices with emphasis on low frequency application and troubleshooting.
-Two lectures.
+Two hours lecture.
 Four hours laboratory.
 Four hours credit.